awslabs/ar-go-tools/doc/argot-cli.md

 > focus test2
 Focusing on command-line-arguments.test2.
 ```
-The CLI prints a response that shows is has succsefully loaded the function.
+The CLI prints a response that shows is has successfully loaded the function.
 The prompt should now be prefixed by the name of the function.

 > ⚠  The argument of focus is interpreted as a regex (as in most cases in the CLI) but only one function must match that regex.
 For example, if the focus command is called with `test` as argument in the example, you should see an error output that says <font color='red'>Too many matching functions:</font> and then list all the matches.
 The list of matches should help you refine your regex to match only the function you want.
 If no function matches the regex, for example if you use the command `focus doesnotexist`, then an error <font color='red'>No matching function.</font> should be printed.